 Camp Schwab, OKINAWA, Japan – Thousands of miles away from home, Marines volunteer to promote literacy for military children.
 The USO Camp Schwab is the northern most USO on the island of Okinawa.
 It is located aboard Camp Schwab, home to both service members stationed on Okinawa, and those on deployment as part of the Unit Deployment Program (UDP), from the United States.
-‘Storytime with Schwab’ is a monthly literacy-based reading program, an extension of USO’s Bob Hope Legacy Reading Program, USO Schwab hosts aboard Camp Courtney where families reside.
+‘Storytime with Schwab’ is a monthly literacy-based reading program, an extension of USO’s USO Reading Program, USO Schwab hosts aboard Camp Courtney where families reside.
 The program exists to provide volunteer service members aboard Camp Schwab an opportunity to feel closer to their home and country by making connections with military families and children.
 Within the program, volunteer service members are also provided an opportunity to venture off Camp Schwab and visit another military installation on Okinawa.

 On Friday, October 15th, USO Schwab hosted an “Ooey Gooey” themed Storytime with Schwab program.
 The program consisted of a Halloween themed coloring activity, making “ooey gooey” slime, and listening to a reading of “Don’t Push the Button, A Halloween Treat,” by Bill Cotter.